 Instructions

-In a medium bowl add in all the brownie ingredients and mix thoroughly.
-Spread the batter into the baking dish and bake for 30 minutes or until golden brown and toothpick test comes out clean.
+- In a medium bowl, add all the brownie ingredients and mix thoroughly.
+Spread the batter into the baking dish and bake for 30 minutes or until golden brown and a toothpick test comes out clean.

 Glaze:

-In a medium bowl mix the confectioner’s sugar, lemon juice, and lemon zest together until smooth.
-If the glaze is too thick mix in teaspoon more of lemon juice.
+- In a medium bowl, mix the confectioner’s sugar, lemon juice, and lemon zest together until smooth.
+If the glaze is too thick, mix in a teaspoon more of lemon juice.

 Notes